Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

 How to care for Flaming Sword Bromeliad indoors

-Vriesea Bromeliads care requires pruning to keep it neat and also allow adequate room for the new plants to grow.
+Vriesea Bromeliads requires pruning to keep it neat and also allow adequate room for the new plants to grow.
 Repotting may not be necessary as it has a small root system.
 Keep reading for more on these growing conditions and how to achieve them.

 Flaming Sword Bromeliad, Vriesea Bromeliad